metamn/react/content/blog/on-graphql/index.md

 > Graph databases are most useful when working with data where the relationships or connections are highly important.

-In contrast, the relational database pradigm is best used to organize well-structured data:
+In contrast, the relational database paradigm is best used to organize well-structured data:

 > In general, relational databases are often a good fit for any data that is regular, predictable.